Wedrix/watchtower/README.md

 }
 ```

-Search resolvers return their own collection results.
-Built-in Doctrine filters, orderings, and pagination are not applied after a search resolver takes over, so handle any supported `queryParams` inside the resolver.
+When `queryParams.search` is present and a search resolver exists for the type, return the full collection result from the search resolver.
+Apply any supported filters, ordering, or pagination inside the resolver.

 ### Mutations